shah-zeb-naveed/data-structures-and-algorithms/README.md

   - When does the while loop end, l <= r, l < r or l < r - 1 (based on special use-case)
     - May not wanna execute when low == high if the low or high is the answer
   - when I know I can find something in mid, maybe I check for when low == high, otherwise, low/high is the answer, no need to check for mid in the while loop.
-  - Dry run and test if the while loop is infinite by testing for an array of size 2
+  - Dry run and test if the while loop is infinite
   - Often when we wanna keep mid for next iteration, might result in infinite loop. can add special logic to end and process last two remaing examples separately
+    - testing for an array of size 2
   - It's not necessary that the mid point will always be the answer
 - Can guess loose boundaries for initial search space and iterate

 # Common Problems
 - Plot graphs in problems similar to **stocks/heights**.
-**- Elements sum to k:**
+- **Elements sum to k:**
   - Determine if negative elements / sorting order
   - Start with brute force
   - Optimize by either adding a cum sum or just maintaining a single variable and reusing it (subtracting / resetting to 0)
   - Use equation to check value in hashmap (optimal)
-- **Anagrams: **Make sure to try to use frequency in array (Better to use array than hashmap as letters are limited)
+- **Anagrams:** Make sure to try to use frequency in array (as letters are limited)
 - **Prime**, don't need to check divisors till n.
   - n/2 -----> because there is no integer after n/2 that will multiply by 2 (the smallest partner someone can get) that will not cross n.
     - In other words, 2 is the smallest factor possible
   - sqrt(n) ----> because if see closer, e.g. 16 has 4 sqrt.
 4 x 4.
-This means that although it may have factors above 4 (indeed it does, 8) but those factors above will ALWAYS need values less than sqrt(n).
+This means that although it may have factors above 4 (indeed it does, 8) but those factors above will ALWAYS need partner less than sqrt(n).
 Thus, if a number is not a prime, we should be able to detect it by dividing until sqrt(n) inclusive.
   - Sieve of Eratosthenes
     - claim # 1: for sqrt(n) + 1 and onwards, all the composites until n will be covered by the primes below sqrt(n).**
       - he Sieve of Eratosthenes code on Wikipedia is intended to generate a list of all primes up to n. if k ≤ n is not prime, so we have two factors a, b.
 We can't have a, b both larger than n−−√, as then k=ab would be larger than n.
 Thus in order to show that k is prime, we only need to check that it is not divisible by a number up to n−−√.
 Equivalently (and this is the key insight in the Sieve) we only need to check that it is not divisible by a prime up to n−−√.